Learning to Persuade on the Fly: Robustness Against Ignorance: Model

-Consider a persuasion setting with a single \textit{sender} persuading a \textit{receiver} sequentially over a time horizon of length $T$.
-At each time $t \in [T] = \{0, \cdots, T-1\}$, a state $\omega_t \in \Omega$ is drawn independently and identically from a prior distribution\footnote{For any finite set $X$, let $\Delta(X)$ denote the set of all probability distributions over $X$.} $\mu^* \in \Delta(\Omega)$.
-We focus on the setting where $\Omega$ is a known finite set, however the distribution $\mu^*$ is unknown to both the sender and the receiver.
-To capture the sender's initial knowledge (before time $t=0$) about the prior $\mu^*$, we assume that the sender knows that $\mu^*$ lies in the set $\mathcal{B}_0 \subseteq \Delta(\Omega)$.
+Consider a persuasion setting with a single long-run \textit{sender} persuading a stream of homogeneous \textit{receivers} who arrive sequentially over a time horizon of length $T$.
+At each time $t \in [T] = \{0, \cdots, T-1\}$, a state $\omega_t \in \Omega$ is drawn independently and identically from a state distribution $\mu^* \in \Delta(\Omega)$.
+(Here, for any finite set $X$, $\Delta(X)$ denotes the set of all probability distributions over $X$.)
+We focus on the setting where $\Omega$ is a known finite set, however the distribution $\mu^*$ is \textit{unknown} to both the sender and the receivers.
+To capture the sender's initial knowledge (before time $t=0$) about the distribution $\mu^*$, we assume that the sender knows that $\mu^*$ lies in the set $\mathcal{B}_0 \subseteq \Delta(\Omega)$.